Go Back

 Background

-• IoT firmware vulnerability analysis often separates filesystem, binary, SBOM, CVE matching, and dynamic validation results, making it difficult to build reproducible evidence chains that analysts can immediately follow.
+• IoT firmware vulnerability analysis often separates filesystem, ELF binaries, shell scripts, SBOM, CVE matching, and dynamic validation results, making it difficult to build reproducible evidence chains that analysts can immediately follow.

-• To apply Agentic AI-based analysis at real firmware scale, a deterministic evidence structure anchored by hashes, offsets, file paths, and stage artifacts was required before relying on LLM reasoning.
+• To apply Agentic AI-based AEG at real firmware scale, a deterministic evidence structure anchored by hashes, offsets, file paths, and stage artifacts was required before relying on LLM reasoning.

 Role